 The cause of head-on collisions is usually the driver get distracted and crosses the centerline.

 Another common type of accident is the read-end collision.
 They occur when one vehicle crashes into the vehicle in front of it.

 Many times rear-end collisions occur in bumper-to-bumper traffic.
 Morning and afternoon rush hour traffic are a ripe time for these types of accidents.
 It is easy to get distracted and not realize the vehicle in front of you has applied his brakes and is slowing.
 Before you can apply your brakes, you hit the car in the rear.

 Other causes of rear-end collisions are following too close and misjudging the acceleration speed of the leading vehicle and lack of attention.

-The driver of the car that rear-ends the lead car is usually considered to be at fault.
-He has not allowed enough space between the vehicles to stop or was distracted.
+The driver of the car that rear-ends a vehicle is usually considered by the police to be at fault.
+He has not allowed enough space between the vehicles to stop or he was distracted.

 Side-impact collisions are sometimes called a "T-bone" collision.
-They occur when the side of a vehicle is impacted by front end or the rear end of another vehicle.
+T-bone accidents occur when one automobile impacts the side of another vehicle.

 Side impacts occur at intersections, driveways, parking lots and when a vehicle is making a left turn coming out of a side street.
 Vehicle damage and occupant injury can be severe in these types of accidents because the side has less protection to the occupants as compared to the front of a vehicle.

 Our forensic engineers are experienced in analyzing these types of accidents.
-A collision analysis can be performed to determine how the accident happened and provide the answers of how the accident happened.
+We can perform a collision analysis to determine how the accident happened and provide the answers of how the accident happened.